Reform UK Makerfield By-Election Candidate Faces Scrutiny Over Past Social Media Posts

 What Happened

-Robert Kenyon, the Reform UK candidate for the Makerfield byelection, has come under scrutiny after past social media posts resurfaced, including comments on Brexit, Covid, and interactions with far-right figures.
+Robert Kenyon, Reform UK's candidate in the Makerfield by-election, has come under scrutiny after past social media posts resurfaced, including comments on Covid-19 and Brexit.
+The party is also experiencing internal disagreements over immigration policy.

 Why It Matters